 Have your say at a hearing

-The Committee would like people with disability, their families and supporters to apply to make a short 5-20 minute statement at a hearing.
+The Committee would like people with disability, their families and supporters to apply to make a short 5-10 minute statement at a hearing in person or over the internet or phone.
 They are especially interested in hearing from people who have participated in the NDIS assessment pilot.
 If you are interested or have any questions, you can get in touch with the Committee.
 Tell them:

 - Your name